Promote health for all through a healthy environment.

 - Occupational hazards

 Poor environmental quality has its greatest impact on people whose health status is already at risk.
 Therefore, environmental health must address the societal and environmental factors that increase the likelihood of exposure and disease.

 The 6 themes of the Environmental Health topic area draw attention to elements of the environment and their linkages to health.

 Poor air quality is linked to premature death, cancer, and long-term damage to respiratory and cardiovascular systems.
 Progress has been made to reduce unhealthy air emissions, but in 2008, approximately 127 million people lived in U.S. counties that exceeded national air quality standards.2 Decreasing air pollution is an important step in creating a healthy environment.

 Surface and Ground Water

-Surface and ground water quality applies to both drinking water and recreational waters.
+Surface and ground water quality concerns apply to both drinking water and recreational waters.
 Contamination by infectious agents or chemicals can cause mild to severe illness.
 Protecting water sources and minimizing exposure to contaminated water sources are important parts of environmental health.